Kalyani-Patil30/Tax__Calculator/README.md

 # Tax__Calculator
-A web-based tax calculator developed using HTML, CSS, Bootstrap, and jQuery.
+A web-based tax calculator developed using HTML,CSS,JavaScript and Bootstrap,jQuery library.